-You can configure your Zendesk Support instance to be open, closed, or restricted (see Configuring end-user access and sign-in).
+You can configure your Zendesk Support instance to be open, closed, or restricted (see Understanding options for end-user access and sign-in).

 This article describes how to set up a closed instance, so that your Help Center is visible to everyone but only the users that you add to your Zendesk account can sign in and submit support requests.
 Each user's account must be created before they can sign-in and submit support requests.